-It is vital to warm up before each exercise session.
+The first thing you should do to avoid injury when exercising is warm up.
+Warming up is vital before each exercise session.
 Warming up helps prepare your cardiovascular system and body tissues for activity by raising your body temperature and increasing blood flow to your muscles.
 This ensures that your muscles and the tissues around them get adequate blood, oxygen, and nutrients to execute all necessary tasks required by the workout.
 Furthermore, warming up can help reduce muscle soreness and lessen your risk of injury.

 You should stretch your muscles once you have completed your warm-up activity.
 This helps to boost your flexibility, allowing you to perform much better throughout your primary workout and lowering the danger of muscle injury.
 Stretching keeps the muscles flexible, strong, and healthy.
 By being flexible, your joints maintain a full range of motion and your muscles avoid becoming shortened and tight.
 Lack of flexibility puts you at risk for joint pain, strains, and muscle damage.

 In order to stretch properly, you should hold a stretch for 30 seconds and avoid bouncing, which can cause injury.
 Feeling tension during a stretch is normal, but feel pain is not.
-If you do, there may be an injury or tissue damage so stop stretching that muscle and talk to your doctor.
+If you do, there may be an injury or tissue damage so stop stretching that muscle and talk to your doctor and avoid injury.

 You should also stretch after your workout.
 Stretching your muscles while they’re still warm can help to reduce lactic acid buildup, muscle cramps, soreness, and stiffness.
 Stretching elongates the connective tissue around your joints, increasing mobility and helping you appear longer and slimmer, which is never a bad thing!
 All of these benefits work to improve your body’s overall function and flexibility, allowing you to feel better, perform at a higher level, and decrease the chance of injuries.

-In the same way, a post-workout cool-down exercise is critical.
+Another way to avoid injury is by cooling down.
+Post-workout cool-downs are critical.
 This starts the recovery process by progressively cooling your body temperature, stabilizing your blood pressure, and lowering your heart and breathing rates.
 A proper cooldown keeps your blood circulating and prevents it from pooling in your veins, which can cause you to feel lightheaded or dizzy.
 Additionally, cooling down restores your muscles to their usual length and tension, and promotes relaxation.

 You would not try driving a car without fuel, so do not try powering your body without water.
 Water is chemically the simplest, yet the most important nutrient in the body.
 Proper hydration is necessary for energy production, cell function, temperature control, the transportation of nutrients and oxygen, brain functioning, digestion, toxin and acidity removal, as well as for muscle health and performance.